-After the Appeals Letter is received by the College, the Director of Academic Affairs, Campus Director, and Vice President overseeing Academics will meet to discuss the student's appeal.
+After the Appeals Letter is received by the College, the Director of Academic Affairs and designated members of Valley College will meet to discuss the student's appeal.
 The student will be notified in writing if the appeal has been approved or denied.
 If approved, the student will be eligible for financial aid funds.
 The student has from the date of the approved appeal until the next payment period to meet SAP requirements.
 All appeal decisions are final.
 In most cases, if the student's appeal is not approved, the student will be withdrawn from the program.
 Reasons for denying an appeal vary, including but not limited to the student's failure to follow the appeal process, or it has been deemed mathematically impossible for the student to meet the SAP and/or Graduation requirements.